Izanami/hotspot-login/README.md

     :password: PASSWORD

-    :hotspot: sfr or free or uppa...
+    :type: sfr or free or uppa...
     ``